einemint/it-events-bot/README.md

 ## Usage

-The app is working and hosted on Heroku:
+The app is running and hosted on Heroku.

-www.link.com

-You can also try the bot in Telegram:
+You can try the bot in Telegram:

 @it_events_fresher_bot